bonfiredog/sugarchat/README.md

 Use the template as-is: The  `<<menuScreen>><<menuScreen>>` widget, with only a single parameter pointing to the URL of your fictional app's logo.

 ### Chat Screen
 Again, the template provided shouldn't need editing, just include it as-is.

 ### Current Chat

-When the player selects a chat to read, the `<<chatscreen>>` widget populates the Passage with all the messages (from both the character and the player) included in the `messages` array for that character.
+When the player selects a chat to read, the `<<chatscreen>>` widget populates this Passage with all the messages (from both the character and the player) included in the `messages` array for that character.

 Other than this, all the functionality and interaction for the current chat is defined in the `Current Chat` passage.
 Any messages you add using the widgets below are added to the message list database for that character.